pyeventsourcing/eventsourcing/README.md

 **Snapshotting** — avoids replaying an entire event stream to obtain the state of an entity.

-**Process and systems** — reliable event-driven systems defined independently of particular infrastructure.
-Runnable with a single thread, multiple threads, or across a network.
+**Process and systems** — reliable event-driven systems can be defined independently of particular infrastructure.
+Systems can be run with a single thread, multiple threads, or across a network.

 **Worked examples** — library includes a collection of example applications and systems.